 YOU'RE PLOTTING WAYS TO GET BACK AT YOUR YOUNGER BOSS: Yes, he might be an asshole and he might not treat you with a lot of respect but if you're spending all of your time and energy trying to figure out how to get back at him or get him fired, you might be sending yourself into an early grave.
 Thinking those negative thoughts all the time can only create stress and we all know stress KILLS.

 Try this: the meaner he/she is to you, the nicer you are to them.
 It is truly a challenge, (trust me because I know first-hand) but if you continue with "positive thoughts" things are surely to turn around in your favor.

 YOU'RE BRINGING YOUR WORK HOME EVERYDAY: If you're coming home and still talking and/or thinking about what's going on at your job, you need some mental health intervention.
 Home is supposed to be a place for sanctuary; a place you can go to forget about the troubles of the day.
 Home is where you should be relaxing and re-energizing and giving loved ones your undivided attention.
 If you can't do that, a mental health day should be considered mandatory.

 When was the last time you took a mental health day from work?
 By the way, Mental Health Day is celebrated every year on October 10th.
-If you missed it this year, be sure to mark your calendar for 2015 and request the day IN ADVANCE :).
+So be sure to mark your calendar and request the day IN ADVANCE :).